ALP production in Lepton Flavour Violating meson, tau and gauge boson decays: ALP production in LFV decays

 Wherever a comparison can be done, these expressions reproduce the results obtained in the lepton flavour-conserving case when the flavour indices are chosen accordingly, see Ref.~\cite{Altmannshofer:2022ckw}.
-In the $SU(2)_L$-invariant limit, where the LH charged-lepton coupling is aligned with the neutrino one, the contribution unsuppressed by lepton masses cancels and the decay becomes chirally suppressed.
+In the $SU(2)_L$-invariant limit, where the LH charged-lepton coupling is aligned with the neutrino one, the contribution unsuppressed by lepton masses cancels and the decay becomes chirally suppressed ({note that, in the SU(2)-conserving case with exclusively left-handed ALPs, the rate likewise vanishes at order $m_\mu^2/m_M^2$}).
 The term proportional to $|C_L|^2$ in Eq.~\eqref{eq:mesonrate} therefore effectively parametrises the departure from this limit.
 This feature will play an important role in the phenomenological discussion below: in the exact $SU(2)_L$ limit the meson rates are strongly suppressed, while sizeable weak-breaking effects can substantially enhance the reach of both collider and fixed-target searches.

 Among the meson channels, charged kaons and $D_s$ mesons are the most relevant for our analysis.
 At proton fixed-target experiments, the large kaon flux makes the decay $K\to e \nu_\mu a$ particularly well suited to probe promptly decaying ALPs through the subsequent LFV decay $a\to e\mu$.
 In contrast, at future high-luminosity $e^+e^-$ colliders running on the $Z$ pole, the very large number of produced heavy-flavour mesons implies that $D_s$ decays can become especially competitive.
 Although other charged mesons, such as $D$, $B$ or $B_c$, can also contribute in principle, their relevance is reduced either by CKM suppression or by the smaller number of mesons produced.